-On the other hand, more and more white settlers arrived on these lands so that the government ultimately had to intervene.
+On the other hand, more and more white settlers arrived on these lands so the government ultimately had to intervene.
 The government usually asked the Native American tribes to leave their lands and move to a reservation site.
 Some tribes willingly did so while others fought and were forced to relocate after being defeated by the U.S. army.

 By 1890, most of the native lands of the Indian tribes had been taken away by the U.S. government and nearly all major Indian leaders had given up warfare.
 By this time, the traditional lifestyle of the Native American tribes had come to an end.
-They no longer had lands, the bison herds on which they relied upon for food had almost gone extinct and most of their freedoms had ended.
+They no longer had landed, the bison herds on which they relied upon for food had almost gone extinct and most of their freedoms had ended.

 At this time, a sort of religious movement took birth among the Native Americans.
 This was known as the Ghost Dance.
-Those who practised Ghost Dance believed that if they danced in a specific way, the white settlers would leave their lands and the bison herds would return in plenty so that they would have their old lifestyle back again.
+Those who practiced Ghost Dance believed that if they danced in a specific way, the white settlers would leave their lands and the bison herds would return in plenty so that they would have their old lifestyle back again.